Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

 \section{Self-separated missingness models}

-In this section, we seek models with self-separated missingness that are submodels of the saturated models above where $\P(M\mid X,A)$ and $\P(Y\mid X,A,M)$ are identified based on certain conditional independence assumptions.
-In addition to identification, we pay close attention to model falsifiability, i.e., whether the model implies conditions about the observed data distribution, which can in principle be verified.
+In this section, we seek models with self-separated missingness that are submodels of the large models above where $\P(M\mid X,A)$ and $\P(Y\mid X,A,M)$ are identified based on certain conditional independence assumptions.
+We also examine the models' falsifiability, i.e., whether they imply conditions about the observed data distribution, which can in principle be verified.

-Specifically, we will cover six missingness models (i.e., sets of conditional independence assumptions) in two groups: sequentially ignorable missingness and other models (sections \ref{ssec:sim} and \ref{ssec:separation-other}).
-In between presenting the models, we will introduce a general identification approach with some tweaks for the current setting (section \ref{ssec:approach}), and offer some useful identification techniques (section \ref{ssec:tilt-the-odds}).
-We discuss this whole class of models at the end (section \ref{ssec:discussion-separated}).
+Specifically, we cover five models (sets of conditional independence assumptions) in two groups (sections \ref{ssec:sim} and \ref{ssec:separation-other}).
+In between presenting models, we introduce a general identification approach with tweaks for the current setting (section \ref{ssec:approach}) and offer some useful identification techniques (section \ref{ssec:tilt-the-odds}).
+We later discuss this whole model class (section \ref{ssec:discussion-separated}) and relate back to the two examples (section \ref{ssec:examples-separated}).

-The models are labeled S1 to S6 (S for self-\textit{separation}).
-They apply to one or more temporal settings, so setting-specific models are labeled accordingly, e.g., C-S2 (a submodel of C-0) or AB-S1 (a submodel of both A-0 and B-0).
-Figure~\ref{fig:separated} shows the DAGs for these models.

-Proofs for all results in this section are relegated to Appendix~A. Identification results and testable implications are collected in Table~\ref{tab:ID-separated}.
+The models are labeled S1 to S5 (S for self-\textit{separation}).
+They apply to one or more temporal settings, so setting-specific models are labeled accordingly, e.g., D-S2 (a submodel of D-0) or AB-S1 (a submodel of both A-0 and B-0, meaning A-S1 and B-S1 are the same model).
+Fig.~\ref{fig:separated} shows the DAGs for these models.
+The presentation here focuses on the key points; identification formulas and testable implications are collected in Table~\ref{tab:separated}; and all proofs are provided in Appendix~B.